Rare Painting By Cesare Dandini, Believed Lost, Found At New Rochelle Church

 NEW ROCHELLE, N.Y.
 (CBSNewYork) — A 100-year-old church in New Rochelle housed a 400-year-old treasure and no one realized it until a man stopped to worship, and looked up.

 “It immediately caught my eye, and I knew it was a 17th century Italian painting.
-And that’s when I began the investigation,” said Tom Ruggio.READ MORE: Mayor De Blasio Announces Emergency Plan For Rikers After Wave Of Violence
+And that’s when I began the investigation,” said Tom Ruggio.READ MORE: DoorDash Sues New York City Over Rights To Customers' Data

 Ruggio is a professor of art and art history at Iona College.
-It didn’t take long for him to pinpoint the painting of the Holy Family with infant St. John the Baptist as the work of Cesare Dandini, an Italian master of the baroque style.
+It didn’t take long for him to pinpoint the painting of the Holy Family with infant St. John the Baptist as the work of Cesare Dandini, an Italian master of the Baroque style.

 “Now this painting was thought to be missing, because it was referred to in documentation in the Metropolitan Museum’s archives,” Ruggio said.